cedar-policy/cedar-docs/docs/terminology.md

   +  ***Not*** tagged `Holiday`
   + Tagged `Private`

-In this example scenario, P1, P2, and P3 are all considered **relevant** and should be included in the slice provided to Cedar because they all relate to `jane` viewing `vacation.jpg`.
+In this example scenario, P1, P2, and P3 are all considered **relevant** and must be included in the details provided to Cedarwith a request because they all relate to `jane` viewing `vacation.jpg`.

-P1 and P3 are **applicable policies** because the policy scopes match, and the `when` and `unless` clauses match the context of the authorization request.
+P1 and P3 are the **applicable** policies in this example because the policy scopes match, and the `when` and `unless` clauses match the context of the authorization request.
 P2 is not **applicable** because the photo is not tagged `Holiday`.

-Cedar returns P3 as the **determining policy** because it results in an explicit Deny that overrides the Allow from P1.
+Cedar returns P3 as the **determining** policy because it results in an explicit Deny that overrides the Allow from P1.
 The final response is **Deny**.

 ## Policy template<a name="term-policy-template"></a>